 - An independent medical examination might be required.
 If you have future medical costs to calculate, the insurance company may require an independent medical examination.
 This allows them to assess the true extent of your injuries and determine if your projected future treatments are necessary for recovery.

 - Insurance companies do not pay your medical bills.
 While you have a pending claim, the insurance company does not pay your medical costs.
 Instead, you must pay for your medical payments using auto insurance or health insurance.
 However, once you receive a settlement, the insurer that paid for your expenses will require reimbursement.

 To Explore Compensation Options Talk with a Personal Injury Attorney

 After a serious injury, talk with an injury lawyer who can better calculate your potential compensation.

 The statute is very complex to decode, especially regarding what compensation you can receive and how to calculate it.
 Furthermore, the evidence you have will determine how much compensation you receive versus what you paid.

 Attorney Seth Gladstein can assist you with your case.
-Call him today for a free, no-obligation consultation today at 800-991-0474 or request your free consult appointment online.
+Call him today for a free, no-obligation consultation today or request your free consult appointment online.